jsenuta/jsenuta/README.md

 ### Hi there 👋

 My name is John Senuta.
-I'm a soon-to-be new grad (May 2022) looking for full-time software engineering opportunities starting June 2022.
+I'm a recent graduate (May 2022) looking for full-time software engineering opportunities.

 🎓 **Education**
 - B.S.
 Computer Engineering | <a href="https://www.purdue.edu/" target="_blank">Purdue University</a>, May 2022